 How AI Works in Detecting Piracy

-- Monitoring of digital platforms: AI can continuously scan streaming platforms, social media, and torrent sites to identify unauthorized uploads.
+- Monitoring digital platforms: AI can continuously scan streaming platforms, social networks, and torrent sites to identify unauthorized uploads.

-- Content recognition: Video and audio recognition algorithms permitem detect anime episodes, even if they have been modified, such as sped up or cut.
+- Content recognition: Video and audio recognition algorithms allow for the detection of anime episodes, even if they have been modified, such as sped up or cut.

-- Notification automation: When illegal content is identified, the AI can send automatic removal notifications, streamlining the process.
+- Automation of notifications: When illegal content is identified, AI can send automatic removal notifications, speeding up the process.

-With AI, companies can respond more quickly to piracy, minimizing the financial impact.
-Furthermore, the use of artificial intelligence reduces the need for manual processes, saving time and resources.
+With AI, companies can respond more quickly to piracy, minimizing financial impact.
+Additionally, the use of artificial intelligence reduces the need for manual processes, saving time and resources.

-Protection of future launches: With AI, it is possible to prevent new anime from being pirated right after their release.
+Protection of future releases: With AI, it is possible to prevent new animes from being pirated right after their release.

 Global partnerships: Japanese companies are collaborating with international platforms to implement these technologies.